About the Chinchilla Cat Breed

 Placid, quiet and gentle are three words to describe the Chinchilla.
 They are sweet-natured and loving cats who bond closely with one member of the family.
 Chinchillas are more outgoing than their Persian cousins but are quieter than other breeds of cat.

 The Chinchilla is suited to a quiet household with retirees or homes with older children.
 They can become lonely if left alone for extended periods.

-The most common protocol recommended by the American Association of Feline Practitioners as well as the Australian Veterinary Association is that kittens should receive the three core vaccines, known as F3, feline enteritis (panleukopenia), feline calicivirus and feline rhinotracheitis (herpesvirus) three times as a kitten.
+Vaccinations: The most common protocol recommended by the American Association of Feline Practitioners as well as the Australian Veterinary Association is that kittens should receive the three core vaccines, known as F3, feline enteritis (panleukopenia), feline calicivirus and feline rhinotracheitis (herpesvirus) three times as a kitten.
 Spaced at eight weeks, 12 weeks and the final vaccine at 16 weeks followed by a booster vaccine at 12 months.
 After this, it is recommended that boosters be every three years.
 Some local states or councils may make it compulsory to administer certain vaccines (notably rabies) yearly.

 The Australian Veterinary Association (AVA) believes that in most cases, core vaccines need not be administered any more frequently than triennially and that even less frequent vaccination may be considered appropriate if an individual animal’s circumstances warrant it.
 However, local factors may dictate more frequent vaccination scheduling.
 These recommendations may be off-label for some vaccines.

 How long do Chinchilla cats live?
 The average lifespan for a Chinchilla cat is 12-14 years.
 Indoor cats typically have a longer lifespan than cats who are allowed to free roam.